U.S. blacklists Ukrainian accused of meddling in 2020 election | Politics

 The United States imposed sanctions on Thursday on a pro-Russian Ukrainian lawmaker linked to Republican efforts to dig up dirt on Democratic presidential candidate Joe Biden and his son Hunter, accusing him of trying to interfere in the U.S. election.
 In a statement, the U.S. Treasury Department said it had blacklisted Ukrainian parliamentarian Andriy Derkach, who it accused of being "an active Russian agent for over a decade," using "manipulation and deceit" in his effort to influence elections in the United States and around the world.

 Derkach's name has repeatedly come up in connection with unsubstantiated allegations by President Donald Trump, his personal lawyer, Rudy Giuliani, and some Republican lawmakers that Hunter Biden used his influence with his father to help Burisma, an energy company on whose board he sat, and that Joe Biden pressured Ukraine to fire a top prosecutor who had investigated the firm.
-Derkach did not immediately return a message seeking comment, but told Politico in July it was "nonsense" that he was trying to interfere in the U.S. election.
+Derkach wrote on Facebook that the U.S. sanctions against him were revenge for exposing corruption: "Revenge is an integral part of their regular activities against Ukrainian investigators, journalists, and experts who reveal more and more new international corruption schemes."

 Democrats say Derkach has helped orchestrate the Biden allegations.
 They and others have expressed particular alarm over Derkach's ties to Giuliani, as well as the Ukrainian's boasts about feeding material to U.S. legislators.
 A spokesman for the Biden campaign declined to comment.
 Biden leads Trump in national opinion polls ahead of the Nov.
 3 election.